 My mother was taken to the Gay Street House, where she was being cared for.
 When I arrived in Portsmouth, I began walking down an alley in the direction of the Gay Street House.
 I was only wearing a blue tee shirt.
 I had earlier been wearing pants, but I didn't have them on any more.
 Since the tee shirt only came down to my navel, I was nude from the navel down.
 I began trying to pull the tee shirt down because I knew when I reached the House, people would probably be there.

-I walked back upstairs and decided to go and visit Walls.
+I walked back upstairs and decided to go and visit my old friend, Mike Walls.
 I drove a car to the neighborhood where I thought Walls lived, but I couldn't find his house.
 I found another house where I thought Walls' house should be, and I thought Walls' house must have been torn down for some reason.

 I saw another house I thought was his but then saw that no one was living in it.
 I got out of the car and walked around behind the house, and then saw Walls' house not far away from there.
-About a third of a meter of snow was on the ground; I began trudging through it, even though I didn't have any shoes on.
-I didn't mind it, and I even thought the snow felt invigorating.
+About a third of a meter of snow was on the ground; I began trudging through it, even though I did not have any shoes on.
+I did not mind it, and I even thought the snow felt invigorating.
 After a while, however, my feet did begin to feel cold.